 To build a small fire that will produce a low heat output, use small pieces of firewood and load them crisscross in the firebox.
-The pieces should only be 3" to 4" in diameter.
+The pieces should only be 3" (76 mm) to 4" (102 mm) in diameter.
 After raking the coals, lay two pieces parallel to each other diagonally in the firebox and lay two more across them in the other direction.
 Open the air control fully and only reduce the air after the wood is fully flaming.
 This kind of fire is good for mild weather and should provide enough heat for up to four hours.
 Small fires like this are a good time to use softer wood species and avoid overheating the house.

-5.4.2 Long Lasting Low Output Fires
+5.7.2 Long Lasting Fire